What is an oral surgeon?

 Most oral and maxillofacial surgeons work regular schedules and 40-hour weeks.
 Their work is generally split between surgeries and office hours.
 Because surgeries are scheduled in advance they don’t typically work nights and weekends, but they may have to in case of an emergency.

-Types of electricians
+Types of oral surgeons

 - Wisdom Teeth Removal – wisdom teeth are additional molars that typically emerge around the ages of 17 to 20.
 Many times, they come in fine and present no issues.
 However, they can often crowd against nearby teeth or fail to fully emerge.
 In these cases, an oral surgeon can remove them.